Oedipina uniformis

 Oedipina uniformis is a species of salamander in the family Plethodontidae.
-It is found in mountains and lowlands of central Costa Rica to the Panamian border and likely to occur in Panama.
+It is found in the mountains and lowlands of central Costa Rica up to the Panamian border, and is likely to occur in Panama.

 Oedipina uniformis inhabits humid premontane and lower montane forests where it lives in leaf-litter, under decaying logs, and in moss banks.
 It can, however, withstand significant habitat modification, and has also been found in pastures, gardens and even cities.

 It is generally not threatened by habitat loss.